-The goal of this project is to add non-functional properties in the DIASPEC language and in the DIAGEN generator.
+The goal of this project is to add non-functional properties in the Diaspec language and in the Diagen generator.
 More especially, these non-functional properties are considered on three different levels:

 - The component level.
 The non-functional properties define temporal, physical and software constraints restrictive for a component. - The component coupling level.
+The component coupling level.
 The non-functional properties define the dependency between the components as well as the Quality of Service provided and required by each component of the environment. - The software architecture level.
+The software architecture level.
 The non-functional properties describe the resources that must be allocated to a component (memory, processing capacity).
 They also define the necessary resources for a component to interact with other components (network QoS).

-This work will be illustrated and validated with a concrete application.
+This work will be illustrated and validated with a concrete application in the avionics domain.